deadhearth01/hack2skill-chat-bot/README.md

-## What technologies are used for this project?
+## What technologies are used for this project

-This project is built with .
+This project is built with

 - Vite
 - TypeScript